ArturT/shelly-scripts/README.md

 * 🍏 light green - for cheap hours during workdays
 * 🟢 dark green - for the cheapest hours during weekend

-__Configuration of the scripts:__

-Ensure `Run on startup` is ON for the script added to your Shelly PlugS Gen3 device in settings: http://192.168.1.57/#/scripts (use your Shelly device IP to connect).

 ### Script: Temperature Checker